-ADA Amendments Act

-"Disability" means:

-- A physical or mental impairment that substantially limits one or more major life activities of such individual; - 2.
+- a) ADA Amendments Act - "Disability" means: - 1.
+A physical or mental impairment that substantially limits - one or more major life activities of such individual; - 2.
 A record of such an impairment; or - 3.
-Being regarded as having such an impairment - Major life activities may include caring for oneself, performing manual tasks, seeing, hearing, eating sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
+Being regarded as having such an impairment

+Major life activities may include caring for oneself, performing manual tasks, seeing, hearing, eating sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.

-- The determination of whether an impairment substantially limits a major life activity shall be made without regard to the ameliorative effects of mitigating measure such as: (1) medication, medical supplies, equipment, or appliances, low-vision devices (which do not include ordinary eyeglasses or contact lenses), prosthetics including limbs and devices, hearing aids and cochlear implants or other implantable hearing devices, mobility devices, or oxygen therapy equipment and supplies; (2) use of assistive technology; (3) reasonable accommodations or auxiliary aids or services; or (4) learned behavioral or adaptive neurological modifications.
-The ameliorative effects of the mitigating measure of ordinary eyeglasses or contact lenses shall be considered in determining whether an impairment substantially limits a major life activity; - An impairment that substantially limits one major life activity need not limit other major life activities in order to be considered a i)The District shall provide a FAPE to each qualified student with a disability in the District's jurisdiction.
-An appropriate education is the provision of regular or special education and related aids and services that are designed to meet individual educational needs of students with disabilities as adequately as the needs of students without disabilities are met, and complies with applicable federa regulations; The District shall educate or shall provide for the education of
+- The determination of whether an impairment substantially limits a major life activity shall be made without regard to the ameliorative effects of mitigating measure such as: (1) medication, medical supplies, equipment, or appliances, low-vision devices (which do not include ordinary eyeglasses or contact lenses), posthetics including limbs and devices, hearing dis and cochlear implants or other implantable hearing devices, mobility devices, or oxygen therapy equipment and supplies; (2) use of assistive technology; (3) reasonable accommodations or auxiliary aids or services; or (4) learned behavioral or adaptive neurological modifications.
+The ameliorative effects of the mitigating measure of ordinary eyeglasses or contact lenses shall be considered in determining whether an impairment substantially limits a major life activity; - An impairment that substantially limits one major life activity need not limit other major life activities in order to be considered a disability;

-- An impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active; and - The definition of disability shall be construed in favor of broad coverage of individuals under Section 504 and Title II, to the maximum extent permitted by the terms of those laws.

-Free Appropriate Public Education
+- An impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active; and - vi.
+The definition of disability shall be construed in favor of broad coverage of individuals under Section 504 and Title II, to the maximum extent permitted by the terms of those laws. - b) Free Appropriate Public Education - i)The District shall provide a FAPE to each qualified student with a disability in the District's jurisdiction.
+An appropriate education is the provision of regular or special education and related aids and services that are designed to meet individual educational needs of students with disabilities as adequately as the needs of students